Thinker: Learning to Plan and Act: Experiments

-The agent's behavior, visualized in Figure \ref{fig:0}, illustrates that it learns to utilize the model for selecting better actions.
+The agent's behavior, visualized in Figure \ref{fig:vis}, illustrates that it learns to use the model for selecting better actions.
 Interestingly, it appears that the agents learn a planning algorithm that diverges from traditional $n$-step-exhaustive search and MCTS.
 For instance, the agent chooses real actions based on both visit counts and rollout returns, and the agent learns to reset upon entering an irreversible state, contrasting the MCTS strategy of resetting at a leaf node.
-Further analysis on the trained agent's behavior can be found in Appendix G.
+Further analysis on the trained agent's behavior can be found in Appendix \ref{app:beh}.

-We conducted an ablation analysis to examine the impact of planning duration, varying the number of planning steps $K$ across $\{1, 2, 5, 10, 20\}$ during both training and testing.
+We conducted an ablation analysis to examine the impact of planning duration, varying the stage length $K$ across $\{1, 2, 5, 10, 20\}$ during both training and testing.
 When $K=1$, the agent does not interact with the model at all.
 The outcomes of this ablation analysis are presented in Figure \ref{fig:main_sokoban_K}.
-A shift from $K=1$ to $K=2$ resulted in a significant performance improvement, indicating that even a single interaction with the model can provide substantial benefits.
-Furthermore, the results suggest that $K=10$ already gives the optimal performance.
+The results suggest that $K=10$ already gives the optimal performance.
 This is in stark contrast to the 2000 simulations required by MCTS to achieve good performance in Sokoban \cite{guez2018learning}.

-Additional ablation studies, addressing aspects such as the agent's memory, the planning reward, and $L$, are available in Appendix F. In summary, we found that neither the removal of the agent's memory nor the planning reward significantly affects the agent's performance in Sokoban.
-We hypothesize that the chosen node's representation already provides a good and sufficient summary for planning and acting, rendering additional memory and reward signals unnecessary.
+As a comparison, we train the same actor-critic algorithm on the raw MDP, employing a similar network architecture used by the model to encode the raw state.
+Surprisingly, the result for $K=1$ is worse than the raw MDP.
+A detailed explanation of the reasons behind this phenomenon can be found in Appendix \ref{app:exp}.
+However, employing a marginally larger $K$, such as 2, greatly improves the performance on the Thinker-augmented MDP, surpassing that of the raw MDP.